Jmwofford/babyDiv_WDI-curriculum/instructor_notes/javaScript/js-dom-commands.md

 }
 ```

 What happened?
 When we have are looking at CSS via the DOM, we are able to do whatever we want to change it!
-But remember that if you refresh the page, everything will re-render in the way that it was originally intentioned and you will lose your changes!
+But remember that if you refresh the page, everything will re-render in the way that it was originally intended and you will lose your changes!
 Your browser will have sent a new request and received a new response back - aka the default HTML + CSS files and folders associated with the `lifehacker` endpoint.

 A few other things to try: